Top Retirement Questions Answered: What Canadians Ask Before Retiring

 The cost of your emotional and mental health outweighs market downturns themselves.

-7. “How much risk should I be taking now?”
+7. “How much investment risk should I take in retirement?”

 Response: